liemrirs/LusciousUnreadExtension/README.md

-LusciousUnreadExtension
+Luscious Unread Chrom Extension
 =======================

-A simple extension which gets the unread count of message
+A simple chrome extension which gets the unread count of messages on the Lucious website